rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 Keeping with the direct-to-edge device software download theme, all the newest trusty Dusty source code was downloaded/cloned on the AGX Orin DK from https://github.com/dusty-nv/jetson-inference.

-All the various imagenet, segnet, posenet, and  xnet .cpp and .py applications examples were then built and tested on the Orin with the available network models and data at all available ‘layer-counts’, including GoogleNet, ResNet, Inception, and vgg...
+All the various imagenet, segnet, posenet, SSD-Mobilenet, Cityscapes, DeepScene networks .cpp and .py applications examples were then built and tested on the Orin with the available network models and data at all available ‘layer-counts’, including GoogleNet, ResNet, Inception-v4, and VGG...

-  *--| Running imagenet IDs with ResNet-18 on sample image data plus my own hummer |--*
+  *--| Running image recognition with ResNet-18 on sample data plus my own hummer |--*
 ![image](https://user-images.githubusercontent.com/71346897/183269986-70e0d642-5e32-4cd9-a05e-4cdc10c507d4.png)